-First deliveries of a unitary variant of GMLRS, with a single 81.6kg (180lb) warhead and a range of up to 70km, were made in May 2005.
-In October 2003, Lockheed Martin was awarded an SDD contract for 86 unitary variant rockets, delivered in June 2005.
+The first deliveries of a unitary variant of GMLRS, with a single 81.6kg (180lb) warhead and range of up to 70km, were made in May 2005.
+Lockheed Martin was awarded an SDD contract for 86 unitary variant rockets in October 2003.

-In February 2009, the US Army placed a $603m order for GMLRS and HIMARS launchers.
-Full-scale production began in 2009.
-Lockheed Martin delivered the 10,000th GMLRS to the US Army in April 2010.
-In June 2011, Lockheed Martin was awarded a $445m follow-on contract by the US Army for 735 GMLRS unitary rocket pods and 508 RRPR pods.
-The US Department of Defence placed a $79.4m order for the development of a new GMLRS variant with a new warhead in April 2012.
+Lockheed Martin was awarded a $445m follow-on contract by the US Army for 735 GMLRS unitary rocket pods and 508 RRPR pods in June 2011.
+The US DoD placed a $79.4m order for the development of a new GMLRS variant with a new warhead in April 2012.

 In July 2012, the US Army placed a $353.2m order for the seventh production lot of GMLRS unitary rockets.
 The 20,000th GMLRS unitary rocket was delivered to the US Army in August 2012.

-In January 2013, Lockheed Martin was awarded a $197m contract option by the US Army bringing the GMLRS production lot 7 contract value to $550.8m.
-Deliveries are scheduled to start in September 2014.
+Lockheed Martin was awarded a $197m contract option by the US Army in January 2013, bringing the GMLRS production lot seven contract value to $550.8m.

-In December 2000, a low-rate initial production contract was placed with Lockheed Martin for 66 upgraded M270A1 launchers to be delivered by 2004.
-MLRS launchers upgraded to M270AI status have improved fire control systems (IFCS) and improved launcher mechanical systems (ILMS).
+In December 2000, an LRIP contract was placed with Lockheed Martin for 66 upgraded M270A1 launchers for delivery by 2004.
+MLRS launchers upgraded to M270A1 status have improved fire control systems (IFCS) and improved launcher mechanical systems (ILMS).

 The M270A1 launcher completed operational testing in October 2001 and was first fielded in May 2002.
-Lockheed Martin also received a FMS (foreign military sales) contract for the new launchers from the Republic of Korea.
+Lockheed Martin also received a foreign military sales (FMS) contract for the new launchers from the Republic of Korea.

-The IFCS provides additional capacity to accommodate complex munitions and modern computer electronics, including video display, onboard navigation with global positioning system, architecture for ultrafast signal processing and advanced mission software.
-ILMS reduces the time to aim the launcher to 16 seconds (compared to 93 seconds).
+The IFCS provides additional capacity to accommodate complex munitions and modern computer electronics, including video display, on-board navigation with GPS, architecture for ultrafast signal processing, and advanced mission software.
+The ILMS reduces the time to aim the launcher to 16 seconds (compared to 93 seconds).
 The reloading time is cut from four to three minutes.

 UK systems also received the IFCS.
 The first 15 systems for the UK were ordered in March 2005 for delivery by the end of 2006.
-Italian, German and French MLRS systems have the European fire control systems (EFCS) developed by EADS / Dornier.
+Italian, German and French MLRS feature the EFCS developed by EADS and Dornier.